Informasjonsforvaltning/concepttordf/README.md

 # concepttordf

-A small Python library for mapping a concept collection to the (skos-ap-no specification)[https://doc.difi.no/data/begrep-skos-ap-no/].
+A small Python library for mapping a concept collection to the [skos-ap-no specification](https://doc.difi.no/data/begrep-skos-ap-no/).

 ## Usage
 ### Install